 Start talking with real estate agents in the area.
 The agent is there to help you avoid the big mistake of not doing enough research.
 They'll help you understand the best options for your budget and needs.
-Check their track record to determine if it will be a good fit for your goals; having an experienced agent is as important as selecting the right home.
+Check their track record to determine if it will be a good fit for your goals.
+Having an experienced agent is as important as selecting the right home.

-Get that Inspection
+Get the Home Inspection

 Always make sure to get an inspection on the house before you sign.
-This is likely to be the biggest purchase of your lifetime so make sure you know what you are buying.
-A home inspection is also crucial in the negotiation process to provide leverage on potential price reduction.
+This is likely to be the biggest purchase of your life so make sure you know what you are buying.
+A home inspection is also crucial in the negotiation process to provide leverage on a potential price reduction.

 Tour the Area

 Spend some time in the neighborhood in which you are considering buying.
-Consider talking up the neighbors while you are walking or driving around.
+Consider talking to the neighbors while you are walking or driving around.
 Many people are happy to share their perspective.
 Your realtor can also put you in touch with people in the community.